Jacky in Women's Kingdom: Plot

 During the ball, Coloness invites Jacky (disguised as a female officer) to her quarters and tells him that she does not want to be the new Generaless, and tries to seduce him (believing Jacky to be a woman).
 The Generaless, however, interrupts them, as she has already chosen the Lead Rider for her daughter.
 Jacky's cover is blown when his relatives recognize him, and he finally tells the Coloness he loves her, revealing himself to be a man.
 When Generaless orders Jacky to be caught and killed, he ventures deeper into the palace, discovering that "paste" is actually processed and enriched feces (as the Generaless's adjutant puts it, "the poor eat their own shit and are happy").
 To reveal the truth, Jacky overloads the main cauldron, making the country realize what their food is made of.

 Hiding under the Coloness's bed, Jacky convinces her of his love and spends a night with her, stating that he will love her regardless of who she is.
 In the morning, she shows him a crowd of men outside the palace: the entire country believes Jacky to be a hero (not without Julin's provocation).
 Jacky is then captured and sentenced to death, yet Generaless offers him a deal: life and marriage to her daughter in exchange for his cooperation in preventing rebellion.
 When he agrees, she tries to cut off his tongue (stating that Jacky "has seen too much"), but is immediately strangled to death by Coloness.

-Together, the two open the borders of Bubun, establish democracy and introduce emancipation, as well as restore the country's agriculture.
-In the last scene, when Coloness and Jacky are about to officially marry, they announce that Bubunia wants "no more secrets from its people" and strip naked in front of the crowd, revealing that Coloness is actually a man, and that they, in fact, just entered gay marriage (since Generaless had no daughters despite years of trying, she wanted her last child to become the state leader despite being male).
-The film ends with a woman from the crowd yelling "Blasphemy!"
+Together, the two open the borders of Bubunne, establish democracy and introduce emancipation, as well as restore the country's agriculture.
+In the last scene, when Coloness and Jacky are about to officially marry, they announce that Bubunne wants "no more secrets from its people" and strip naked in front of the crowd, revealing that Coloness is actually a man, and that they, in fact, just entered gay marriage (since Generaless had no daughters despite years of trying, she wanted her last child to become the state leader despite being male).
+The film ends with a woman holding a baby from the crowd yelling "Blasphemy!"